browarsoftware/stereofast/README.md

 ### Source codes for paper:

-# Adaptable 2D to 3D (stereovision) image conversion based on deep convolutional neural network and fast inpaint algorithm
+# Adaptable 2D to 3D Stereo vision Image Conversion Based on a Deep Convolutional Neural Network and Fast Inpaint Algorithm

 Author: [Tomasz Hachaj](https://home.agh.edu.pl/~thachaj/)

-Converting 2D to 3D after the hiatus caused by the discontinuation of 3D TV production is gaining importance thanks to the high availability and popularity of virtual reality systems that use stereovision.
-In this paper, I propose and validate a number of depth image-based rendering (DIBR) approaches using state-of-the-art single-frame depth generation neural networks and inpaint (so called "holes filling") methods, including novel very fast inpaint (FAST), which significantly exceeds the speed of currently used algorithms of this type without degrading the quality of the resulting image.
-In addition, I propose to parameterize DIBR based on a single, easy-to-interpret adaptable parameter that can be adjusted online according to the preferences of the user who views the visualization.
-The proposed solutions were also compared with fully automatic 2D to 3D mapping solution.
-Algorithm proposed in this work with intuitive disparity steering, backbone deep neural network MiDaS and the FAST inpaint algorithm has been highly praised by observers as a method that generates steerable 3D on a variety of recordings well with qualitative (user) score that overcome state-of-the art fully automotive 2D to 3D conversion.
-What is more mean absolute error of the proposed solution does not contain statistically significant difference from state-of-the-art approaches like Deep3D and DIBR based on other depth estimation networks and other state-of-the-art inapiant functions.
-Since both the source codes and the generated videos are available for download all experiments can be reproduced as well as one can use the algorithm on any selected video or single image and apply it for example to be viewed in virtual reality glasses.
+Algorithms for converting 2D to 3D are gaining importance following the hiatus brought about by the discontinuation of 3D TV production; this is due to the high availability and popularity of virtual reality systems that use stereo vision.
+In this paper, several depth image-based rendering (DIBR) approaches using state-of-the-art single-frame depth generation neural networks and inpaint algorithms are proposed and validated, including a novel very fast inpaint (FAST).
+FAST significantly exceeds the speed of currently used inpaint algorithms by reducing computational complexity, without degrading the quality of the resulting image.
+The role of the inpaint algorithm is to fill in missing pixels in the stereo pair estimated by DIBR.
+Missing estimated pixels appear at the boundaries of areas that differ significantly in their estimated distance from the observer.
+In addition, we propose parameterizing DIBR using a singular, easy-to-interpret adaptable parameter that can be adjusted online according to the preferences of the user who views the visualization.
+This single parameter governs both the camera parameters and the maximum binocular disparity.
+The proposed solutions are also compared with a fully automatic 2D to 3D mapping solution.
+The algorithm proposed in this work, which features intuitive disparity steering, the foundational deep neural network MiDaS, and the FAST inpaint algorithm, received considerable acclaim from evaluators.
+The mean absolute error of the proposed solution does not contain statistically significant differences from state-of-the-art approaches like Deep3D and other DIBR-based approaches using different inpaint functions.
+Since both the source codes and the generated videos are available for download, all experiments can be reproduced, and one can apply our algorithm to any selected video or single image to convert it.

-Keywords: Monocular stereo reconstruction, 2D to 3D, Stereoscopy, Depth, Disparity, Convolutional neural network, Depth image based rendering, DIBR
+Keywords: monocular stereo reconstruction; 2D to 3D; stereoscopy; depth; disparity; convolutional neural network; depth image based rendering; DIBR

 ## Requirements